 The Northern Territory was originally under the administration of the South Australian Government until the 1970s.
 To find out more about that and information on the history of the Northern Territory Parliament click here.

 In 1900 a local newspaper drew members attention to the annual meeting of the Port Darwin Rifle Club which was being held at the Court House.1

-Courthouse ventilation was not always up to providing relief from the stifling tropical heat it seems, especially in a crowded courtroom during a murder trial.
+Courthouse ventilation was not always up to providing relief from the stifling tropical heat especially in a crowded courtroom.
 During a trial in March, 1900 before a sitting of the Northern Territory Circuit Court, proceedings were particularly trying to the patience of all concerned.

 The heat throughout was intense, and the crowded and badly ventilated Court House from a climatic point of view, could only be adequately described as a little inferno.2